 - Ramapo, NY (April 2006) A 13-year-old girl was abducted while walking home from school.
 A car stopped next to her and witnesses saw the car's passengers push the child into the truck of the car before speeding off.
 Authorities issued an AMBER alert, and a woman who saw it on TV noticed the car described in the alert was on her property.
 She called police, who arrived to find the child still locked in the trunk of the car.
 She was recovered safely.

 The expansion of AMBER Alert to a nationwide system could mean that fewer parents will have to face the nightmare of child abduction.

-For more information on AMBER Alert and related topics, check out the links on the next page.
+For more information on AMBER Alert and related topics, check out the links below.